 Do not program modules as CLIP and detectors as FlashScan on the same SLC.
-The following combination is not an option: Y for DET, N for MOD in the "FlashScan Poll" screen.
+This combination is not an option: Y for DET, N for MOD in the "FlashScan Poll" screen.

-NOTE: Autoprogramming following a Clear Program command will cause the panel to determine the FlashScan capability of the loop based on whether all devices on it are FlashScan or not.
+NOTE: Autoprogramming following a Clear Program command will cause the panel to determine the FlashScan capability of each loop based on whether all devices on a loop are FlashScan or not.
 It will set the loop settings to FlashScan if necessary.